oborys/Secret-Santa-Webex/README.md

 Secret Santa is a Christmas tradition of anonymously exchanging gifts with a group of people.
 The Secret Santa Webex bot can help to make everything easy and convenient.

-- [x] collect/count the user's that want to partisipate in Secret Santa
+- [x] collect/count the user's that want to participate in Secret Santa
-- [x] Randomly mixes all participants, and
+- [x] Randomly mixes all participants and identifies and notifies who gives gifts to whom
-- [x] aggregate and submit daily reports with information about bookings and available (empty) seats to Space(Room) (or user list)

 ### Requirements
 - [Python](https://www.python.org/downloads/)